Richard Dietz: Professional career

-After law school, Dietz was a law clerk for Judge Samuel G. Wilson on the U.S. District Court for the Western District of Virginia (2002-03) and Judge H. Emory Widener, Jr. on the U.S. Court of Appeals for the Fourth Circuit (2003-04).
+After law school, Dietz was a law clerk for Judge Samuel G. Wilson of the United States District Court for the Western District of Virginia from 2002 to 2003 and Judge H. Emory Widener Jr. of the United States Court of Appeals for the Fourth Circuit from 2003 to 2004.

 Following his clerkships, Dietz served as a research fellow at Kyushu University in Japan from 2004 to 2006, where he studied comparative and international law issues including the Hague Service Convention and the global implications of the Sarbanes-Oxley Act.